 While in band, Holli played piccolo and bass clarinet and is also a viola player.
 She is active in the historical recreation group, the Society for Creative Anachronism, where she is an accomplished costumer and embroiderer and enjoys archery.
 In what free time is left, she is learning German and Swedish, researches her family genealogy, and spends all the time she can walking and snuggling with her rescue dog, Pippy.

+Jason has over 10 years of experience working in museums and non-profits.
+He brings a unique perspective to the projects he manages.
 Jason has worked for the Museum of Science and Industry in Chicago, Illinois as a Robot Specialist where he traveled to the United States with the Robot Revolution exhibit and helped develop a collection management plan to maintain and ensure the functionality of robot collection.
-Jason also worked for at the Grout Museum District in Waterloo, Iowa as the Outreach Coordinated where he lead the development, presentation and evaluation of outreach programs.
+Jason also worked for the Grout Museum District in Waterloo, Iowa as the Outreach Coordinated where he led the development, presentation, and evaluation of outreach programs.

-Jason is a Life Member of the Zeta Nu Chapter of Tau Beta Sigma at the University of Northern Iowa, an Honorary of the Midwest District and a Gold Star member of Tau Beta Sigma Alumni Association.
+Jason is a Life Member of the Zeta Nu Chapter of Tau Beta Sigma at the University of Northern Iowa..

 IMMEDIATE PAST NATIONAL PRESIDENT